Analysis: Faux meat growth doubts give market food for thought on Impossible

 While Impossible does not publish sales numbers, some industry estimates give it a less than 4% share of the U.S. imitation meat industry, compared with Beyond Meat's 25%.

-Beyond has signed deals with McDonald’s, PepsiCo and KFC and Taco Bell owner Yum Brands while Impossible last year gave up on McDonald’s, citing its inability to supply on the required scale.
+Beyond has signed deals with McDonald's (MCD.N), PepsiCo (PEP.O) and KFC and Taco Bell owner Yum Brands (YUM.N) while Impossible last year gave up on McDonald's, citing its inability to supply on the required scale.

 Impossible's burgers and sausages are available at only 20,000 stores globally, versus Beyond's 122,000 and it is still seeking regulatory approval in Europe and mainland China, where the genetically modified yeast it uses is banned.